Skip to Main Content

 Both are very moving ceremonies providing an opportunity for the community to not only remember those whose lives were lost but also to honor and thank our veterans in attendance.

-(dating back to 1830) will also be honored on Saturday, May 26, at 10 p.m.
+(dating back to 1830) are also recognized with a special service.
 Previously known as Ross Colored Cemetery, this final resting place has fallen into disrepair over the years.
 Volunteers began a restoration project in 2017 to preserve damaged headstones and to restore the grounds.

 Among those buried in Ross Cemetery is a